krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-11-30-async-manual.md

 profiler.execute(String.format("stop,file=%s.jfr", fileName));
 ```

+## Output formats

+Async-profiler gives you a choice how the results should be saved:
+- default - printing results to terminal
+- JFR
+- Collapsed stack
+- Flame graphs
+- ...

+From that list 95% of a time I'm choosing JFR.
+It's binary format that contain all the information
+gathered by the profiler.
+That file can be postprocess later by some external tool.
+I'm using my
+own open-sourced [JVM profiling toolkit](https://github.com/krzysztofslusarski/jvm-profiling-toolkit){:target="_blank"},
+which can read JFR files with additional filters and gives me a possibility to add/remove additional
+levels during conversion to flame graph.

 ## Basic resources profiling

 Before you start any profiler first thing you need to know is what is your goal.
 Only after that